rr326/rr326.github.io/NOTES.md

 # TODO

-* Update linkedin and twitter home pages & pictures
 * test google analytics

 * first posts on jekyll

-* Zephyrzone - what to do?
 * Delete k2company hosting on godaddy (AFTER DOWNLOADING!)

 TBD